Dkhan213/Dkhan213/README.md

 ### :man_technologist: About Me :

 Hi there!
-My name is Daniel Khan and I am a highly motivated Backend Developer.
-I enjoy making connections: whether they are from different disciplines, people from different teams and cultures, or applications from different industries.
-I have strong technical skills, a ambitious work ethic, and a professional background in engineering, problem solving, and customer service.
-I have always considered myself a jack of all trades.
+My name is Daniel Khan and I am a highly motivated Backend Software Developer.
+I enjoy making connections: whether they are between different disciplines, people from different teams and cultures, or applications from different industries.
+I have strong technical skills, an ambitious work ethic, and a professional background in engineering, collaborative problem solving, and customer service.
 I love learning about novel concepts and new and better ways of doing things.

 I have a passion for working to improve business optimization and efficiency.
-I also take pride in my ability to communicated complex ideas to non-technical stakeholders.
+I also take pride in my ability to communicate complex ideas to non-technical stakeholders.
 I am able to quickly translate across verticals to produce solutions and value.

   - 💬 Ask me about anything related to The Lord of the Rings and you will be my best friend.
   - ⚡ Fun fact: I love to travel and plan.